 Create procedures for fast restoration and/or replacement of sensors.

-Processing and presentation
+Core VTS systems

-The presentation systems the VTS operators work with are usually placed in a VTS centre.
+The Core VTS systems, including the presentation systems the VTS operators work with are usually placed in a VTS centre.
 Some (back-end and processing) systems may be placed in an (internal) data centre.
 They collect and process the data from the sensors and present them to the VTS operator to create situational awareness.
 In most cases these systems are more or less standard IT systems, like computer workstations and servers and security measures for computer systems may be applied as is done for office computers.

-There are, however, unique properties for VTS presentation systems that require an approach different than for standard IT systems;
+There are, however, unique properties for VTS Core systems that require an approach different than for standard IT systems;

-Presentation systems may not require user authentication – VTS operators man these systems 24/7 and a locked or logged-out system prevents them from having a continuous overview of the traffic situation
+VTS Core systems may not require user authentication – VTS operators man these systems 24/7 and a locked or logged-out system prevents them from having a continuous overview of the traffic situation

-As VTS presentation systems are used 24/7 there may not be maintenance windows to install updates and patches
+As VTS workstations are often used 24/7 there may not be maintenance windows to install updates and patches

 Because of the availability and reliability requirements, system administrators may be hesitant to install updates and patches as they may cause instability or unexpected behaviour.

-The following measures for improving resilience, considering VTS system’s unique properties may be considered:
+The following measures for improving resilience, considering VTS Core system’s unique properties may be considered:

 Physical security may partly make up for lower cyber security.
 Implement proper access procedures for the VTS centre and -rooms and if possible, put the actual systems in a locked cabinet.

 Implement user authentication with a suitable policy.
-While operational systems should not be locked or logged out, there may also be unused/spare systems, and they should not be freely accessible.
+While VTS workstations should not be locked or logged out, there may also be unused/spare workstations, and they should not be freely accessible.
 An automatic locking mechanism may be suitable if set to several hours of inactivity timeout.

 Apply monitoring mechanisms, other than a user login, to validate user actions.
 Maybe security cameras may be suitable or other biometric identification is possible.
 These will not prevent deliberate manipulation but will enable alerting and forensics.